 You and your child's Level 100 excursion relies on Joy Hakim's award-winning A History of US series to lead you through the highways and byways of American history.
 The first volume of Hakim's A History of US concentrates on pre-Columbian American societies.
 Later volumes devote attention to all the standard issues of history.

-Wonderful as A History of US is, and thorough as the Instructor's Guide is, Core 100 would not merit the name Sonlight if it did not include a large selection of historical fiction that provides color and depth to the primary text.
+Wonderful as A History of US is, and thorough as the Instructor's Guide is, the 100 program would not merit the Sonlight name if it did not include a large selection of historical fiction that provides color and depth to the primary text.
 And so you'll find finely crafted works like Laurence Yep's Dragon's Gate, Orson Scott Card's Ender's Game, and Harper Lee's To Kill a Mockingbird.

 Plus, to solidify your students' foundation in the Christian faith, we've included the Bible Study Sampler, a complete 36-week program designed to encourage your children to dig in and study the Scriptures on their own.